therealzoomgod/Cura-KlipperStartPrint/README.md

 # KlipperMacroArgs

 Cura post processing script for Klipper IDEX machines.
+(May work on single extruder as well but untested)

 This replaces needing start gcode in slicer, you do everything in your Klipper start print macro.